itsSoumyajeet/slacko/README.md

 -   Go to "Workspaces" tab.
 -   Click "Connect Workspace".
 -   When redirected to Slack's authorization page, authorize the Slack app.
--   Verify that the workspace appears in your connected workspaces list on the dashboard.
+-   Verify that the workspace appears in connected workspaces list on the dashboard.

 ### 2. Sending an Immediate Message
 -   Go to the "Send Message" tab.